 Discipline for any substantiated incidents of bullying, harassment or intimidation will be prescribed in accordance with the appropriate section of the Student Discipline Code.
 Central Nine Career Center also prohibits retaliation against any person who reports an incident, files a complaint or otherwise participates in an investigation.
 Filing false charges is also prohibited and will result in appropriate disciplinary sanctions.
 Suspected retaliation should be reported in the same manner as bullying, harassment and intimidation detailed below.

-Students should report incidents of bullying, harassment or intimidation to the principal, counselor or their teachers.
-Complaints about the principal should be filed with the director and complaints about the director should be filed with the governing board president.
-All complaints will be reduced to writing and the student will have the option of either signing the complaint or affirming its veracity in front of 2 administrators.
+Students should report incidents of bullying, harassment or intimidation to the Dean of Students, Student Services Coordinator or their teachers.

+Harassment complaints concerning Central Nine staff should be filed with the staff member's immediate supervisor and complaints concerning the Director should be filed with the Governing Board President.
+All complaints will be reduced to writing and the student will have the option of either signing the complaint or affirming its veracity in front of two administrators.

 The administrator or governing board official receiving the report will conduct a prompt investigation.
 The parents of any child involved in prohibited conduct will be notified and permitted to view any reports related to the conduct subject to laws governing student privacy.
-A meeting between all concerned parties will be held within 5 work days after receipt of a complaint.
+A meeting between all concerned parties will be held within five workdays after receipt of a complaint.
 Any findings based on this meeting will be reduced to writing.
 At the close of the investigation, a written decision, including any disciplinary action, will be made and the director will be notified.

-A complaining student who is not satisfied with the conclusion of the investigation may file an appeal with the director or designee within 10 day s of receipt of the decision.
-The director or designee will arrange a meeting between all affected parties to discuss the appeal.
-Within 10 days of the appeal being filed, the director or designee will provide a written decision.
+A student who files a complaint who is not satisfied with the conclusion of the investigation may file an appeal with the Director or designee within ten days of receipt of the decision.
+The Director or designee will arrange a meeting between all affected parties to discuss the appeal.
+Within ten days of the appeal being filed, the Director or designee will provide a written decision.

-If the complaining student is not satisfied with the decision of the director or designee, an appeal can be made to the governing board within 10 days of the latest decision.
-The governing board will conduct a hearing within 20 days and will issue a written decision within 10 days after the close of the hearing.
+If the student who files the complaint is not satisfied with the decision of the Director or designee, an appeal can be made to the governing board within ten days of the latest decision.
+The governing board will conduct a hearing within 20 days and will issue a written decision within ten days after the close of the hearing.